-What is a mouse cursor in Windows?
+What’s a mouse cursor in Windows?

+In the Scheme section, press the arrow to reveal a drop-down menu with all the pre-installed pointer schemes.
 There are twelve system schemes in total.
-To see a preview of a scheme, select it from the menu, and you can see all its icons by scrolling in the Customize section.
+For a preview of a scheme, select it from the menu, and you can see all its mouse cursors by scrolling in the Customize section.

 You can also choose to “Enable pointer shadow” by checking the corresponding box under the Customize section.

-How to create your own pointer scheme in Windows 10
+How to customize your cursor in Windows

 Choosing even one custom mouse cursor to replace the default one from a scheme causes Windows to treat your changes as an entirely new scheme.
 To save this scheme for future use, click or tap the Save As button in the Scheme section, give your scheme a name, and then press OK.